-Signal (race officer)

-Start Pin

-Finish

-Mark (number)

-Safety (number)
+Signal Boats (A/B) Course Race Officer Start Pin Finish Mark (number) Safety (number)

 All race committee vessels will check in with the beach marshal soon as they leave the shore.
 This transmission should confirm the number of crew and any changes to the roster.
-When they arrive at the course they should check in with the race officer.
+When they arrive at the course they should check in with the Course Race Officer.